siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 The extra $2$ is exactly the interference term between $1$ and $1$.

-In this ontology the square is read geometrically, not just algebraically.
-A localized pulse may be pictured as an occupied normal extent above the local
-$\mathbf E\times\mathbf B$ base area.
-Two separate equal pulses therefore realize two base areas and two normal extents.
-When those pulses overlap coherently and in phase, the two base areas collapse into one shared base, the two normal extents add, and that doubled extent is compacted into the one surviving base cell.
-One factor of two comes from merging the two occupied bases into one, and the other comes from doubling the normal extent above that base.
-That is the geometric reading of the fourfold local density.
+But the physical point is not exhausted by noting the algebraic square.
+The question is where the greater local density comes from without creating energy.
+It comes from redistribution.

-The halved realized support follows from the same arithmetic.
-Let one isolated pulse carry energy $E$ on base area $A$ and normal extent $h$, so
+Let one isolated pulse carry energy $E$ on base area $A$ and normal extent
+$h$, so

 $$
 u=\frac{E}{Ah}.
 $$

+Two separate equal pulses therefore carry total energy $2E$ across two separate occupied supports.
+Under exact coherent in-phase overlap, those two supports are no longer separate.
+The pulses are realized on one shared base, so their vectors add on that same occupied region.
+The local density then rises not because extra energy has appeared, but because the same $2E$ is now carried in less realized extent.

-Two equal pulses carry $2E$.
-If exact in-phase overlap gives local density
-$4u$, then the occupied three-dimensional extent of the merged coherent region must be
+If exact in-phase overlap gives local density $4u$, then conservation forces the occupied three-dimensional extent of the merged coherent region to be

 $$
 V_{\mathrm{occ}}